 Some cannabis business owners run their businesses out of their homes.
 Be aware some homeowner insurance policies contain exclusions for using your home to operate a marijuana business.

 Where to find coverage

 Although the sale of marijuana is legal in Washington state, some insurers may not want to offer you insurance coverage because the federal government considers it an illegal substance.
 Coverage may only be available from high risk, non-Washington licensed insurers called surplus line insurance companies.

-Talk to your insurance agent or broker who can help you obtain coverage through a surplus line insurance company.
+Talk to your insurance agent or broker, they can help you obtain coverage through a surplus line insurance company.

 What it costs